woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 - Dev: Add support for nonces in note actions #6726
 - Dev: Add support for running php unit tests in PHP 8. #6678
 - Dev: Add event recording to start of gateway connections #6801
+- Dev: Update package-lock to fix versioning of local packages. #6843
 - Feature: Add recommended payment methods in payment settings. #6760
 - Fix: Disable the continue btn on OBW when requested are being made #6838
 - Fix: Event tracking for merchant email notes #6616